jdutreve/integrated-microservices/README.md

 ### Context
 - This repository is an implementation of the [Ambassador Architecture](https://jdutreve.medium.com/monolith-or-microservices-neither-combine-both-with-integrated-microservices-5265594c3d59) (aka Integrated Microservices).
 - There is a [companion article]() that details some interesting parts.
-- The use case is not that important, and means to create a customer with a credit rating score.
+- The use case is not that important, and means to create/update a customer with a credit rating score.
 - It uses Spring Boot, Spring Cloud Stream, RabbitMQ, and the ELK stack for Observability.
-Every state is stored **in-memory only**.
+- Every state is stored **in-memory only**.
+This is NOT production code, but instead is an example of how to create integrated microservices.

 ### Starting RabbiMQ, Logstash, ElasticSearch and Kibana